gallexi/darray/README.md

 ```C
 da_free(my_arr);
 ```
-Due to the fact that the handle to the darray is not actually the start of the darray's memory block, so using free from `stdlib.h` on a darray will cause a runtime error.
+Due to the fact that the handle to the darray is not actually the start of the darray's memory block, using `free` from `stdlib.h` on a darray will cause a runtime error.

 #### Resizing
-If you know ahead of time how many elements a darray will need to hold for a particular section of code you can use `da_resize` or `da_reserve` to allocate enough storage within the darray.
+If you know how many elements a darray will need to hold for a particular section of code you can use `da_resize` or `da_reserve` to allocate proper storage within the darray ahead of time.
 ```C
 // returns pointer the the newly resized darray
 void* da_resize(void* darr, size_t nelem);